Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 - Enhanced security.
 Keyless entry door locks offer enhanced home security with advanced features such as individual access tracking, remote operation, and unique access codes.
 With keyless door locks, you can avoid the risk of duplicated traditional keys and easily revoke access codes as needed.

 - Increased flexibility.
 You will have the flexibility of operating your lock your way.
-You can operate your door lock using the keypad, a mobile app, smart assistant voice commands, fingerprint scanner, z-wave smart home security touchpad, or smartphone proximity.
-You can connect to your smart lock using Bluetooth, wifi, or z-wave.
+You can operate your door handle lock using the keypad, a mobile app, smart assistant voice commands (including the Apple Home Kit with your Apple Watch or iPhone, a Google Home, and more), a fingerprint scanner, a Z-Wave smart home security touchpad, or smartphone proximity.
+You can connect to your smart lock using Bluetooth, Wi-Fi, or Z-Wave.

 Important considerations when choosing a smart door lock

-There are a number of important points to consider when selecting a keyless door lock, also called a touchscreen deadbolt or keypad deadbolt.
-These considerations include security features, compatibility, installation, and user-friendliness.
+There are a few important points to consider when selecting a keyless door lock, also called a touchscreen deadbolt, Wi-Fi deadbolt, or keypad deadbolt.
 A Vivint tech can help you compare features to make the selection process effortless.

 Security features

 In addition to basic security and saving you from being locked out, smart keyless door locks have many security features to increase your peace of mind.
-You can check the status of the lock remotely and lock the door if someone forgets to lock it.
+You can check the lock’s status remotely and lock the door if someone forgets to lock it.

-Many smart locks also offer enhanced security features such as one-time access codes and date-limited access codes that allow access only during scheduled times and days.
-These limited access features are excellent for owners who rent out their home for short-stay vacationers.
+Many smart locks also offer enhanced security features such as one-time and date-limited access codes that allow access only during scheduled times and days.
+These features are excellent for owners renting their homes for short-stay vacationers.

-To further enhance your lock’s security, two-factor authentication should be used for the lock’s phone app and website login.
-When shopping for a smartphone connected lock, make sure the door lock you choose supports two-factor authentication, and then remember to set it up on the app and website login screens.
+To further enhance your lock’s security, use two-factor authentication for the lock’s phone app and website login.
+When shopping for a smartphone-connected lock, make sure the door lock you choose supports two-factor authentication, and then remember to set it up on the app and website login screens.

 Another tip for keeping your keyless door lock secure is to clean your lock’s keypad buttons or touchscreen keypad regularly.
 Top-quality backlit digital keypads and touchscreens are constructed from durable materials, but repeated use can wear out pads or leave smudges on touchscreens, potentially exposing your access code.
 A quick wipe down every so often will keep your buttons and screen clean and secure.

 Smart assistants like Amazon Alexa, Google Assistant, and Apple Siri offer the convenient ability to use voice commands for locking and unlocking doors.
-However, it's important to consider the potential security implications before enabling voice control.
-By weighing the benefits and risks, you can make an informed decision about whether or not to use voice commands for your home security system.
+However, it’s important to consider the potential security implications before using voice control.
+By weighing these benefits and risks, you can make an informed decision about whether or not to use voice commands for your home security system.

 Compatibility with your door